splunk/public-o11y-docs/sp-oncall/get-started/user-role.rst

    - Web: Navigate to your team and select :guilabel:`Secduled Overrides`, then :guilabel:`Create an Override`  and select the timezone, dates and time you need to be covered.
 Note: Another user will need to “take” the shift(s) from you before the shift is considered covered.

 #.
 Use the Manual Take On-Call feature for last-minute coverage: For unplanned absences such as a doctor appointment, the take on-call button can be used to cover another user's shift until they take it back or the shift ends.
-Mobile:
+   - On mobile:
+     #.
 Navigate to the home screen
-Click “View All” below teammates currently On-Call Click the “Take shift” button
+     #.
+Click “View All” below teammates currently On-Call
+     #.
+Click the “Take shift” button
-You are now on call until the end of the user’s shift unless they take it back.
+     You are now on call until the end of the user's shift unless they take it back.
-Web:
+   - In the web interface:
 Navigate to the people pane
 Locate the user that needs last-minute coverage
 Select the user